Nevada County Family Lawyer

 Child custody in Nevada County is determined based on the child's best interests.
 Factors include the child's age, health, parental involvement, and any history of abuse.
 The court values cooperative parenting arrangements and encourages plans that allow ample time with both parents.
 Our firm ensures that your child’s welfare is at the forefront of any custody strategy.

 The court also considers the emotional ties between the child and each parent, stability in the child’s current environment, and the willingness of each parent to support the other’s relationship with the child.
-Additionally, Nevada County courts may engage child psychologists or other experts to provide insights into the child’s needs and preferences.
-Our firm facilitates these evaluations and incorporates expert opinions to advocate for the most favorable custody arrangements for our clients.
+Additionally, Nevada County courts may engage child psychologists or other qualified professionals to provide insights into the child’s needs and preferences.
+Our firm facilitates these evaluations and incorporates professional opinions to advocate for the most appropriate custody arrangements for our clients.

 How Are Assets Divided During a Divorce?

 In Nevada County, the court considers various factors such as the length of the marriage, each spouse's economic circumstances, and contributions to marital finances and domestic duties.
-This comprehensive approach ensures that both parties’ financial and non-financial contributions are recognized.
-Our meticulous preparation and collaboration with financial professionals aim to protect your financial interests and facilitate a fair and just division of assets.
+This comprehensive approach helps ensure that both parties’ financial and non-financial contributions are recognized.
+Our meticulous preparation and collaboration with financial professionals aim to protect your financial interests and support a fair and practical division of assets.

 Can I Modify a Family Court Order?